Martyrs' Day (Myanmar): History

 Tin Tut, Minister of Finance, and Kyaw Nyein, Minister of Home Affairs, were not present at the meeting.
 Additionally, one of the assassins, Ba Nyunt, went to the office of Chamber of Deputies Speaker U Nu, who was not present because of a leave of absence due to minor illness.
 Ba Nyunt could not find U Nu.
 Later Ba Nyunt became the government witness in the trial process.

 Many Burmese believe that the British were somehow involved in the assassination plot; two British officers were also arrested at the time and one of them charged and convicted for supplying an agent of U Saw with arms and munitions.
 A large part of the stockpile, which was enough to equip a small army, was recovered from a lake next to U Saw's house in the immediate aftermath of the shooting.

 Soon after the assassinations, Major General Sir Hubert Rance, the last British Governor of Burma, appointed U Nu to head an interim administration and when Burma became independent on 4 January 1948, Nu became the first Prime Minister of Burma.
-19 July was designated a public holiday known as Martyr's Day.
+19 July was designated a public holiday known as Martyrs' Day.